 Both packages come with a range of fantastic features that enhance your viewing experience in a way never seen before.
 But don’t just take our word for it, check them all out for yourself with Kayo’s 14 day free trial.
-Simply choose the package that best suits you and receive instant access to all the best sports and features on your favourite devices, along with Kayo’s exclusive special features including:
+Simply choose the package that best suits you and receive instant access to all the best sports on your favourite devices, along with Kayo’s exclusive special features including:

 Can I Watch Main Event on Kayo?

 Main Event is now in partnership with Kayo, showing some of the biggest PPV events from the worlds of boxing, MMA and WWE.
-The upcoming UFC bout between Poirier and McGregor is the latest of a series of events available to buy through main Event on Kayo, giving customers a unique service that was previously exclusive to Foxtel customers.
+The upcoming UFC bout between Poirier and McGregor is the latest of a series of events available to buy through Main Event on Kayo, giving customers a unique service that was previously exclusive to Foxtel customers.

 How Does Kayo Sports’ Cost Compare?